tolmasky/magic-ws/README.md

 # Magic Workspaces

-Magic Workspaces are kind of like [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) or [Lerna](https://github.com/lerna/lerna) but completely **dynamic** and **configuration-free**.
+Magic Workspaces are a **dynamic** and **configuration-free** way of easily linking packages together.
+Chances are at some point you've been frustrated with some aspect of node's module system during development that Magic Workspaces could have solved.
 They're great if you've ever had to link in a package you're actively editing, swap in testing mocks, and much more.
-Chances are at some point you'e been frustrated with some aspect of node's module system during development, and Magic Workspaces may have very well been able to bail you out!
+You can think of Magic Workspaces as [Lerna Workspaces](https://github.com/lerna/lerna) for code that's not in your mono repo.

 ## Getting Started